01-edu/public/subjects/sumascii/README.md

 ### Instructions

-Create a program that receives an argument and displays the sum of the ASCII value of each character.
+Create a program that receives an argument and displays the byte sum in decimal format, of the ASCII value of each character.
 The sum will be a number representing the value after the sum of the bytes.

 - If there is an invalid input print `0`.